 Does this comply with GDPR?

-We don't store data, we just help you access data using the iPhone Backup Extractor application.
-As such we are a 'data processor' under the GDPR regulations.
+Yes, fully.
+We do not store or retain user data: our technology helps users access their own data.
+As such we are a "data processor" under the GDPR regulations.
 We fulfil our obligations by only processing data where you (the user of the software) have asked us to.

-For more information on the General Data Protection Regulations see our blog article on the subject.
+For more information on the General Data Protection Regulations see our article on the subject.